 In 2019, NSCC created a STARS Steering Committee to identify areas for improvement and further action toward achieving the College’s and the UN’s sustainability goals.

-In 2020, NSCC earned a STARS Gold rating for the third time.
-It was the highest scoring Associate College in North America, and number nine of 45 postsecondary institutions in Canada.
+In 2020, NSCC maintained a STARS Gold rating for the third time and is among the top 10 postsecondary institutions in Canada.

 NSCC is a nationally-recognized industry leader in sustainability practices.
 A dedicated and comprehensive focus on reducing our environmental impact is one of the College’s core values and is deeply embedded in its culture.
 As a result, NSCC not only seeks to meet industry best practices for sustainability, it strives to exceed them.